TheWeion/weion.dev/README.md

 ### assets/js/index.js

+- [x] Updated Meta logic to include fallbacks and attempt to resolve SEO issues.

 - [x] Refactored the code so the functions are executed when the DOM has loaded and not the entire page.

 - [x] Refactored with a ForEach to iterate through the `disableContextMenu` class collection.